What Should My Insurance Deductible Be?

 We are so glad you asked!
 This is an important question… one that many people answer once and never stop to revisit as their situations change.

 What is an insurance deductible?

 An insurance deductible is the amount of money you have to pay from your own pocket before your insurance coverage kicks in.
 As you probably know, you have a home insurance deductible and several different car insurance deductibles (usually one for “collision” and one for “comprehensive” coverage; there is no deductible for the liability portion of your car insurance).

 Deductible amounts typically range between $200 and $2,000.
 Where do these amounts come from?
+Who decides on this dollar amount?
 And what should your deductible be?

 Let’s look at some FAQs surrounding these numbers: